 The purpose of this policy is to guide librarians and to inform the public about the principles upon which decisions are made.
-A policy cannot replace the judgment of librarians, but stating goals and dictating boundaries will assist them in choosing from the best array of available materials.
+A policy cannot replace the judgment of librarians, but stating goals will assist them in choosing from the best array of available materials.